 Using the ‘Step-Up’ as a Planning Technique

-A “step-up” in basis to the fair market value on real property at the time of death, in my experience, is by far and away the most dynamic and inexpensive estate planning technique available to individuals below the $5.45M individual and $10.8M combined exclusion.
+A “step-up” in basis to the fair market value on real property at the time of death, in my experience, is by far the most dynamic and inexpensive estate planning technique available to individuals below the $12.06M individual and $24.12M combined exclusion.
 The “step-up” is one of the very few cases in the IRS code where gains on real property are essentially wiped away.

-There is an absolute art to organizing and fully utilizing potential “step-up” assets while retired. “step-up” assets get the best of both worlds – the ability to be used and subsequently passed along in a tax-efficient way at death.
-Obviously a “step-up” in basis has the potential to benefit larger estates as well.
+There is an absolute art to organizing and fully utilizing potential “step-up” assets while retired. “step-up” assets get the best of both worlds – the ability to be used and then subsequently pass along property in a tax-efficient way.
+A “step-up” in basis can benefit larger estates as well.

 Those that have enough to cover income needs and additionally have taxable accounts outside of their retirement accounts that they don’t expect to use, get to enjoy the deferral of tax on those assets as they appreciate.
 Furthermore, their heirs may enjoy a ‘stepped up’ basis at the time of death wiping away all those gains.
 Not a bad deal!